UFrameIT/UFrameIT.github.io/index.md

 ## Overview

-UFrameIT is a framework for building serious games by combining the exploration of virtual worlds with logic-based knowledge management (... [details](#the-uframeit-framework), [publications](https://kwarc.github.io/bibs/frameit/), [news](#recent-news-see-all))
+FrameIT is a framework for building serious games by combining the exploration of virtual worlds with logic-based knowledge management (... [details](#the-uframeit-framework), [publications](https://kwarc.github.io/bibs/frameit/), [news](#recent-news-see-all))